 Welcome to Silver.com!
 Please be patient with us as we build our brand new silver retail site and precious metals resource over the coming months.
 In the meantime, we have some information about our website plans and the silver market below.

 Over the next few months we will be developing our physical gold and silver retail website, as well as an all-encompassing guide to the physical silver markets.
-The retail portion of our site has a targeted launch date of February 1st, 2014, but in the meantime we will be adding content covering silver investments, product selection, and more.
+In the meantime we will be adding content covering silver investments, product selection, and more.